-On December 30, 2020, Legacy Airspan, together with Holdco, Airspan Networks (SG) Inc., Mimosa Networks, Inc., Mimosa Networks International, LLC, Airspan Communications Limited, Airspan Networks LTD, and Airspan Japan K.K., as guarantors, together with the other parties thereto, entered into an assignment agreement, whereby Pacific Western Bank ("PWB") and Ally Bank assigned their interests in a loan facility under the Second Amended and Restated Loan and Security Agreement with Legacy Airspan (the "PWB Facility") to certain new lenders (the "Assignment Agreement"), and PWB entered into a resignation and assignment agreement (the "Agent Resignation Agreement") pursuant to which PWB resigned in its capacity under the PWB Facility.
-The Assignment Agreement and Fortress became the successor agent (as defined in the Agent Resignation Agreement), replacing PWB in such capacity under the PWB Facility.
-The Assignment Agreement and the Agent Resignation Agreement, resulted in the amendment and restatement of the terms of the PWB Facility and the Fortress Credit Agreement with the new lenders as the lenders thereunder.
+On December 30, 2020, Legacy Airspan, together with Holdco, Airspan Networks (SG) Inc., Mimosa Networks, Inc., Mimosa Networks International, LLC, Airspan Communications Limited, Airspan Networks LTD, and Airspan Japan K.K., as guarantors, together with the other parties thereto, entered into an assignment agreement, whereby Pacific Western Bank ("PWB") and Ally Bank assigned their interests in a loan facility under the Second Amended and Restated Loan and Security Agreement with Legacy Airspan (the "PWB Facility") to certain new lenders (the "Assignment Agreement"), and PWB entered into a resignation and assignment agreement (the "Agent Resignation Agreement") pursuant to which PWB resigned in its capacity as agent under all of the transaction documents and Fortress became the successor agent (as defined in the Agent Resignation Agreement), replacing PWB in such capacity under the PWB Facility.
+The Assignment Agreement and the Agent Resignation Agreement, along with a Reaffirmation and Omnibus Amendment, resulted in the amendment and restatement of the terms of the PWB Facility and the Fortress Credit Agreement with the new lenders as the lenders thereunder.
 Fortress became the administrative agent, collateral agent and trustee for the lenders and other secured parties.
-At Closing, on August 13, 2021, the Company, Legacy Airspan and certain of the Company's subsidiaries who are party to the Fortress Credit Agreement with Fortress (the "August 2021 Fortress Amendment") to, among other things, add the Company as a guarantor, recognize and account for the Business Combination, recognize and account for the Convertible Notes (see Note 11) and provide updated procedures for replacement of LIBOR.
-On March 29, 2022, the Company, Legacy Airspan and certain of the Fortress Credit Agreement of LIBOR.
-On March 29, 2022, the Company, Legacy Airspan and certain of the Fortress Credit Agreement and Waiver to Credit Agreement and Other Loan Documents relating to the Fortress Credit Agreement and Other Loan Documents relating to the Fortress Credit Agreement with Fortress (
+At Closing, on August 13, 2021, the Company, Legacy Airspan and certain of the Company's subsidiaries who are party to the Fortress Credit Agreement entered into a Kagreement with Fortress (the "August 2021 Fortress Amendment") to, among other things, add the Company a guarantor, recognize and account for the Convertible Notes (see Note 11) and provide updated procedures for replacement of LIBOR.
+On March 29, 2022, the Company, Legacy Airspan and certain of the Fortress Credit Agreement entered into a Third Amendment and Waiver to Credit Agreement and Other Loan Documents relating to the Fortress Credit Agreement with Fortress (the "August 2021 Fortress Credit Agreement with Fortress (the "August 2022, the Company's subsidiaries who are party t

 The Fortress Credit Agreement initial term loan total commitment of \$34.0 million and a term loan commitment of \$10.0 million were both funded to Legacy Airspan on December 30, 2020.
 Pursuant to the Fortress Credit Agreement, the Company may expand the term loan commitment by \$20.0 million subject to the terms and conditions of the Fortress Credit Agreement.
 The maturity date of the total loan commitment is December 30, 2024.
-The Fortress Credit Agreement contains a prepayment premium of 5.0% if the prepayment occurs during the period from December 30, 2021 through December 29, 2022, and 3.0% if the prepayment occurs during the period from December 30, 2021 through December 29, 2022, and 3.0% if the prepayment occurs during the period from December 30, 2020 through December 29, 2021.
+The Fortress Credit Agreement contains a prepayment premium of 5.0% if the prepayment occurs during the period from December 30, 2021 through December 29, 2022, and 3.0% if the prepayment occurs during the period from December 30, 2021 through December 29, 2022.
+The Fortress Credit Agreement during the period from December 30, 2020 through December 29, 2021.
 Subsequent to December 29, 2021, the Company may prepay this loan but will incur a related fee in the amount of a make-whole amount of interest that would have been payable had such prepayment not been made.